walls00000/cpp_c_struct/README.md

 * C++/C integration: C++ code calling C code
 * C++/C integration: Passing a C++ function pointer to C code
 * typedef: used to simplify a complex construct
+* struct pointer used to pass a collection of arguments

 ## To build use g++: